MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/add-kanban-control-sp.md

 There are a few customization restrictions that you should be aware of:

-- For Activity Kanban view:
+- You can't add or remove fields from the cards in the Kanban view swim lanes.
+- It isn't possible to have a role-based Kanban view.
 - The Activity Kanban view is only available for the Status field.
 You can't configure the Activity Kanban view for an option set field other than 'Status'.
-    - You can't add or remove fields from the cards in the Activity Kanban view swim lanes.
-    - You can't configure or select aggregation fields other than the one available in the out-of-the-box Kanban views.
-    - It isn't possible to have a role-based Kanban view.

 - For Opportunity Kanban view:

     - While you can customize the out-of-the-box 'Opportunity Sales Process' business process flow, you can't customize the Kanban view to use a business process flow other than the Opportunity Sales Process.
     - The Status-based Opportunity Kanban view is only available for the Status field.
 You can't configure this Kanban view for an option set field other than 'Status'.
-    - You can't add or remove fields from the cards in the Opportunity Kanban view swim lanes.
     - In the Opportunity Kanban view, aggregation is supported only for the Estimated Revenue field of the Opportunity entity.
 You can't configure the Kanban view to have aggregation done on other fields.
-    - It isn't possible to have a role-based Kanban view.

 ### See also